Vertex

 - When you call

-to that property (starting after position).
+set(key, value)for the first time for a given key, the Vertex assigns the next available@location(N)to that property (starting after position).
 Subsequent calls reuse the same location. - At render time, shader vertex inputs (declared with

-) are derived from the Shader and matched to Vertex/Instance properties by:- explicit location (instance first, then vertex), then
+@location(N)) are derived from the Shader and matched to Vertex/Instance properties by:- explicit location (instance first, then vertex), then

 - name (instance first, then vertex).